All Episodes

 Once Mr. Brooks was shot, there is an Atlanta policy that requires that the officers have to provide timely medical attention to Mr. Brooks or to anyone who is injured.

-But when we examined the videotape, and in our discussions with witnesses, what we discovered is during the two minutes and 12 seconds that Officer Roth actually kicked Mr. Brooks while he laid on the ground, while he was there fighting for his life.
+But when we examined the videotape and in our discussions with witnesses, what we discovered is during the two minutes and 12 seconds that Officer Rolf actually kicked Mr. Brooks while he laid on the ground, while he was there fighting for his life.

-Secondly, from the video tape, we were able to see that the other officer, Officer Brosnan, actually stood on Mr. Brooks's shoulders while he was there struggling for his life.
+Secondly, from the videotape, we were able to see that the other officer, Officer Brosnan, actually stood on Mr. Brooks' shoulders while he was there struggling for his life.

-The next foundational case that we use in our analysis is Graham versus Connor, which says that this test is based upon that of a reasonable officer on the scene and not the individual officer, a reasonable officer on the scene.
+The next foundational case that we used in our analysis is Graham versus Connor, which says that this test is based upon that of a reasonable officer on the scene and not the individual officer, but a reasonable officer on the scene.

-All right, for our stations along the uh Sean Hannity Show Network, we're gonna stay uh with our our coverage here, and if you're listening uh to specifically the DA of Fulton County, Georgia, uh Paul Howard Jr. talking about the the case of this recent shooting of Rachard Brooks.
+And if you're listening to specifically the DA of Fulton County, Georgia, Paul Howard Jr., talking about the case of this recent shooting of Rayshard Brooks.

 Let's go back to this.

-Uh like you to also look at the position of Officer Roth in Mr. Brooks that they are here next to this red automobile.
+I'd like you to also look at the position of Officer Roth and Mr. Brooks, that they are here next to this red automobile.

-This second uh video or second still shows the uh the very instance that the shot was fired into the back of Mr. Brooks.
+This second video or second still shows the very instance that the shot was fired into the back of Mr. Brooks.

-And uh we have also calculated the distance, and the distance that they are part of at that time was 18 feet three inches at the time that this shot was fired.
+And we have also calculated the distance and the distance that they are apart at that time was 18 feet 3 inches at the time that this shot was fired.

-So based upon uh that information, uh, we have concluded that Mr. Brooks was running away at the time that the shot was fired.
+So based upon that information, we have concluded that Mr. Brooks was running away at the time that the shot was fired.

-Uh one of the shots was a center shot to the back uh that penetrated his heart, and it was done by a nine millimeter glock.
+One of the shots was a center shot to the back that penetrated his heart, and it was done by a nine millimeter block.

 That was the statement that was made at that time.